Berry Trifle Recipe

 Continue to repeat these layers until you get to the top.

-The last 2 layers should be yogurt and fresh fruit.
+The last 2 layers should be yogurt and fresh fruit, with the top layer being fruit.

 - I used strawberries and blackberries but if you can find raspberries and blueberries too, they would be delicious options too.
 Have fun mixing up the berries you can find available.